 Membership and structure

-Current members are senior representatives of government departments which fund marine science, devolved administrations and bodies which provide marine science:
+The MSCC Co-Chairs are Prof Colin Moffat (Marine Scotland) and Dr Simon Brockington (Defra).
+Current members are senior representatives of government departments which fund marine science, devolved administrations and the main bodies which fund, provide and use marine science:

 - Agri-Food and Biosciences Institute (AFBI)

 - Department for Business, Energy and Industrial Strategy (BEIS)

 - Centre for Environment, Fisheries and Aquaculture Science (Cefas)

 - Department of Agriculture, Environment and Rural Affairs (DAERA-NI)

 - Department of Environment, Food and Rural Affairs (Defra)

 - Department for International Development (DfID)

 - Marine Management Organisation (MMO)